This post contains affiliate links, to find out more information, please read my affiliate disclosure

 If you are riding on the flat at a steady pace the motor will be giving you a little help in proportion to the amount of effort you are putting in.
 When you come to a sudden steep climb, and start pedalling harder, the motor will compensate automatically, giving you more power.
 As soon as the trail levels off again, the motor will also give you less assist.

 The great thing with the above technology, is it makes the motor extremely efficient, meaning you will get a far greater battery range.
-I have ridden quite a few e-bikes with this feature, and it makes you feel like you have robotic legs!
+I have ridden quite a few e-bikes with this feature, and it makes you feel like you have super strong legs!

 Modular Electric Bike Systems